helidon-io/helidon/docs/se/metrics/metrics.md

 The meter registry returns a reference to a previously-registered meter with the specified name and tags or, if none exists, a newly-registered meter.
 Your code can then operate on the returned meter as needed to record new measurements or retrieve existing data.

-The example code in the [Examples](#examples) section below illustrates how to register, retrieve, and update meters.
+The example code in the [Examples][examples] section below illustrates how to register, retrieve, and update meters.

 #### Understanding Timers, Units, and Output

-Your application can assign the meter builder’s [`Meter.Builder baseUnit`](/apidocs/io.helidon.metrics.api/io/helidon/metrics/api/Meter.Builder.html#baseUnit(java.lang.String)) setting for any meter your application creates.
-In particular, the [`Timer.Builder baseUnit`](/apidocs/io.helidon.metrics.api/io/helidon/metrics/api/Timer.Builder.html#baseUnit(java.util.concurrent.TimeUnit)) method allows code to assign a `baseUnit` for a timer, passing a Java [`TimeUnit`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/TimeUnit.html) value.
+Your application can assign the meter builder’s [`Meter.Builder baseUnit`][meter-builder-baseunit] setting for any meter your application creates.
+In particular, the [`Timer.Builder baseUnit`][timer-builder-baseunit] method allows code to assign a `baseUnit` for a timer, passing a Java [`TimeUnit`][timeunit] value.
 The timer builder also has the `String` variant of the `baseUnit` method and enforces that the value corresponds (case-insensitively) to one of the `TimeUnit` enum values.

 Note that, regardless of the `baseUnit` setting for a `Timer`, by convention and specification Prometheus output expresses time values in `seconds`.

 By default, the same is true of Helidon’s JSON format: timer values are displayed in `seconds` regardless of any timer’s `baseUnit` setting.
-You can override this as described in the [Controlling Timer Output](#controlling-json-timer-output) section, in which case the JSON output for each timer reflects its `baseUnit` setting.
+You can override this as described in the [Controlling Timer Output][as-described-below] section, in which case the JSON output for each timer reflects its `baseUnit` setting.

 ### Accessing the Underlying Implementation: `unwrap`